deanrcg/Carer/README.md

    - Add your OpenAI API key: `OPENAI_API_KEY=your_actual_api_key_here`
    - Get your API key from: https://platform.openai.com/api-keys

+## Tabbed Interface

+The application is organized into three clean, focused tabs:

+### 📋 Tab 1: Patient Info & Save/Load
+- **Patient Information Collection**: Enter demographics, diagnosis, operation details
+- **Save/Load Functionality**: Persistent data management with JSON files
+- **Patient Record Display**: Structured JSON output for easy reference

+### 👤 Tab 2: Patient Advice
+- **Patient-Focused Guidance**: AI advice tailored for the patient's perspective
+- **Patient Q&A**: Ask questions from the patient's viewpoint
+- **Encouraging Language**: Uses "you" language and empowering tone
+- **Self-Care Focus**: Emphasizes what patients can do for themselves

+### 👥 Tab 3: Carer Advice
+- **Carer-Focused Guidance**: AI advice tailored for caregivers
+- **Carer Q&A**: Ask questions from the carer's perspective
+- **Practical Instructions**: Step-by-step caregiving guidance
+- **Monitoring Focus**: Emphasizes what carers should watch for

 ## Usage

 1. Run the application: